pramnora/MS-DOS/README.md

 NOTES:-

-NOTE(1): The temp variable will only last for so long as the MS DOS Command Window still remains open;
+NOTE(1): The temp variable will only last for so long as the MS DOS Command Window still remains open...;
 but, once you've closed that windows down; and, open up another MS DOS Command Window...the variable value is lost.

 NOTE(2): There should be no spaces in between the equal: (=) sign...and VarNAME/varVALUE